Varsha-Meka27/Parking-Lot/README.md

 The customer should be allocated a parking slot that is nearest to the entry.
 At the exit, the customer returns the ticket, marking the slot they were using as being available.

 ![Process](https://user-images.githubusercontent.com/80398182/134773238-4b85a2bb-dc35-4d8d-b359-acc2263a0d84.png)

+# How to run the file:

+# To run the file use command:
+# ./file input.txt in shell